yvuuus/Hafilaty/Hafilaty SRS Vrs2.md

 #### **User Interface**

-- Enabling users to Track the live location of buses using GPS and updating the location in real-time and displaying their current position on a map.
+- Enabling users to Track the live location of buses using GPS and updating the location in real-time and displaying their current position on a map and the estimated arrival time from pickup location to destination
 - Enables users to create and manage personal accounts.
 - Allows saving of the most frequented places.
 - Provides real-time ETA for buses at designated stops.